Kim Kardashian & Kanye West Spent The Fourth Of July In Idaho, Reports ‘TMZ’

 However, the outlet reveals that many celebrities are left alone to get away from the hustle and bustle of Hollywood when they visit the location.
 Other stars such as hockey great Wayne Gretzky, Maroon 5 singer Adam Levine, and former One Direction member Harry Styles have all vacationed in the area recently.

 Kim Kardashian and Kanye West’s vacation rental home reportedly boasts 4 bedrooms, 4.5 bathrooms, and is very close to the water.
-During the Fourth of July holiday, Kim took to her social media account to reveal that she was out on a boat, and that she had even tried wakeboarding with her friends, which she revealed was much harder than it looks.
+During the Fourth of July holiday, Kim took to her social media account to reveal that she was out on a boat and that she had even tried wakeboarding with her friends, which she revealed was much harder than it looks.

 As previously reported by the Inquisitr, Kim Kardashian celebrated the Fourth of July apart from her famous sisters, Kourtney and Khloe Kardashian.
 While Kim spent time with family and friends in Idaho, Kourtney continued her extended vacation in Italy with her boyfriend, Younes Bendjima.